 The annual Jacob’s Ladder Spring Retreat held over the Palm Sunday weekend was a smashing success.
 Thirty-nine Climbers made their way to Camp Piankatank in Hartfield, VA on Friday to enjoy each others company for the holiday.
-The weekend was a mixture of joyous celebrations culminating in the choice of the 2017 summer camp theme: “To be Continued…”
+The weekend was a mixture of joyous celebrations culminating in the choice of the 2017 summer program theme: “To be Continued…”

 It was a weekend of transition for Jacob’s Ladder as the new executive director, Mrs. Lendermon met current Climbers for the first time.
 She and her husband got to know what it means to be part of the Jacob’s Ladder Family.
 “Mrs. L” led a circle time reflecting on intentional acts of kindness and gave each Climber a beanie animal as a reminder to incorporate kindness in their daily lives.

 As we gathered around the tables Friday night, a meal of Thanksgiving turkey, stuffing and cranberry sauce, reminded us to give thanks for the organization, Jacob’s Ladder, and especially for the love and devotion of Aubrey and Margie Hall.
 Giving back to others is a mission charge of Jacob’s Ladder, and modeled at every opportunity.
-Thanks were given to the camp staff members, JoAnne Ruffa, Nicole Pearson, Palmer Castrodale, and office manager Janet Kirby.
+Thanks were given to the staff members, JoAnne Ruffa, Nicole Pearson, Palmer Castrodale, and office manager Janet Kirby.

 The Jacob’s Ladder Board of Directors took a break from their April meeting to join Climbers for Saturday lunch.
 Board members and Climbers seemed to enjoy their time together as the dining hall buzzed with conversation and laughter.